 Chan Kiat Lim is active both as a private and group instructor.
-Grounded in the curriculum of the Associated Board of the Royal Schools of Music (ABRSM), London and eventually receiving his conservatory training in the USA, Lim’s particular expertise and teaching approach is the fusion of these diverse musical worlds.
+Grounded in the curriculum of the Associated Board of the Royal Schools of Music (ABRSM), London and eventually receiving his music education in the USA, Lim’s particular expertise and teaching approach is the fusion of these diverse musical worlds.
 Dedicated as a teacher, his students have captured top prizes and awards at regional, national, and international piano competitions.